 WHAT SHOULD YOU DO IF YOU’RE TAKEN INTO CUSTODY?

 If you’re placed under arrest, be polite and cooperative, but do not give answers to any questions.
-Simply and politely explain that you prefer to remain silent until you can meet with an attorney.
+Simply and politely explain that you prefer to remain silent until you can meet with a DUI attorney.
 Then speak with a reliable defense lawyer as soon as you can.

 Unfortunately, innocent people in Southern California – people who have never been gang members – have been wrongly accused of gang membership and gang crimes because of the STEP Act.